masteringmodernpayments/book/subscriptions.md

 can? :create, @article
 ```

-For more details, see the [CanCan documentation][cancan-wiki].
+For more details, see the [CanCan documentation][subscriptions-cancan-wiki].

 ## Utility-Style Metered Billing

 Handling a basic subscription is straight forward and well covered in the example apps.
 Let's say, however, you're building an app where you want metered billing like a phone bill.
 You'd have a basic subscription for access and then monthly invoicing for anything else.
-Stripe has a feature they call [Invoices][stripe-invoice] that makes this easy.
+Stripe has a feature they call [Invoices][subscriptions-stripe-invoice] that makes this easy.
 For example, you want to allow customers to send email to a list and base the charge it on how many emails get sent.
 You could do something like this:

 ```ruby
 class EmailSend < ActiveRecord::Base